groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/getting-started/system-requirements.md

 ---
 ## Overview

 GroupDocs.Watermark for .NET does not require any external software or third party tool to be installed.
-Just follow one of the way as described on the [System Requirements]({{< ref "watermark/net/getting-started/system-requirements.md" >}}) page.
+Just follow one of the way as described on the [Installation]({{< ref "watermark/net/getting-started/installation.md" >}}) page.

 ## Supported operating systems